MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 ## Existing Firebase Analytics users

 >[!NOTE]
->Mobile Center Push has a dependency on Firebase.
+>App Center Push has a dependency on Firebase.
 Firebase Analytics is included in the core Firebase module and therefore, it's a dependency for Firebase messaging.
-Mobile Center Push SDK automatically disables Firebase Analytics to prevent unwanted data collection by Firebase.
+App Center Push SDK automatically disables Firebase Analytics to prevent unwanted data collection by Firebase.

 If you are a Firebase customer and want to keep reporting analytics data to Firebase, you need to call the following method before `MobileCenter.start`: